ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 Then conquer we mys, for our cause it is jut;
 And this be ou motto, &quot;In G0D is bus ANust!&quot;
 And the Confederate bannec in triumph shall wave
-O&#x27;er the land of the free and the home of the brav
+O&#x27;er the land of the free and the home of the brave
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_hanoverian_ver01:data:sn84024656:00414184728:1861072701:0097/pct:31.406105,7.233900,12.555247,6.745677/!600,600/0/default.jpg"/>
 </td>